warcomeb/labortool/03-Deliverables/README.md

-# Nativity - Documents
+# LabOrTool - Deliverables

-In this folder you can find the documentations of project like papers, guides and so on.
+In this folder you can find the output documentations of project like manuals, technical guides and so on.